 - Longevity for lower lifetime cost over other methods that require replacement every 5-10 years For more

 For more information on how dental implants can replace multiple missing teeth, please visit The Dental Implant Guide.

 About Lytle, Tate & Stamper

-At Lytle, Tate & Stamper, we pride ourselves on being one of the premier dental implant practices in Southern California.
+At Lytle, Tate & Stamper, we pride ourselves on being one of the most experienced dental implant practices in Southern California.
 Our surgeons are possessed of vast experience in providing surgical implant procedures, even with the advanced methods required in complex implant reconstructions.
 In addition, they are recognized specialists in oral and maxillofacial surgery by the ADA, members of the Academy of Osseointegration, a professional organization dedicated to advanced education and research on dental implant procedures, and they serve on the Advisory Board of the Institute for Dental Implant Awareness.

 We use the most current technologies available to enhance patient care at every stage, and we’re one of the few practices in the area with experienced, dedicated Implant Coordinators to facilitate the dental implant process.
 Patients needing multiple teeth replacement in Pasadena, Glendale, and La Cañada should schedule an appointment and see the difference Lytle, Tate & Stamper can make in your care firsthand.

 In need of multiple teeth replacement?
-Pasadena, Glendale, and La Cañada’s experts, Lytle, Tate & Stamper are here to help.
+Pasadena, Glendale, and La Cañada’s Lytle, Tate & Stamper are here to help.
 Call to schedule your consultation today!